Aberdeen Grammar School

 Aberdeen Grammar School is a state secondary school in Aberdeen, Scotland.
 It is one of thirteen secondary schools run by the Aberdeen City Council educational department.

-It is the oldest school in the city and one of the oldest grammar schools in the United Kingdom, with a history spanning more than 750 years.
-Founded around 1257, the year used in official school records, it began operating as a boys' school.
+It is the oldest school in the city and one of the oldest schools in the United Kingdom, with a history spanning more than 750 years.
+Founded around 1256, the year used in official school records, it began operating as a boys' school.
 On Skene Street, near the centre of the city, it was originally situated on Schoolhill, near the current site of Robert Gordon's College.
 It moved to its current site in 1863, and became co-educational in 1973.

+In 1970 the school's name was changed by the City of Aberdeen Education Committee to a more accurate, less ceremonial "Rubislaw Academy" but in 1977 the name was reverted to "Aberdeen Grammar School" by the Grampian Regional Council, who at that point were responsible for education in Aberdeen.

+Although the school is named Aberdeen Grammar School, the school is not a grammar school.
+The state school does not choose its own students and instead has a catchment zone like other schools in Aberdeen, Scotland.

 In an annual survey run by the British broadsheet newspaper The Times, Aberdeen Grammar was rated the 15th best Scottish state secondary school in 2019, and second in Aberdeen behind Cults Academy.

 The most notable former student is Lord Byron, the Romantic poet and writer who spent a short amount of time at the school before his move back to England as a 10 year old.
 A statue of him was erected in the front courtyard of the school.
-Alumni include Scottish international footballer Russell Anderson and mathematician Hector Munro Macdonald.
+Alumni include Scottish international footballer Russell Anderson, mathematician Hector Munro Macdonald.

 History

 Early history

 The exact date of the school's founding is unknown; however, research done to mark the school's 750th anniversary led to the belief it was formed in c.
-1257, which is the date that is now used for official school purposes.
+1256, which is the date that is now used for official school purposes.
 The earliest documented date of its existence is in the Burgh Records of 1418, when the Lord Provost and Council nominated John Homyll to replace the recently deceased Andrew of Chivas as "Master of the Schools".
 Originally on Schoolhill, near the site of the current Robert Gordon's College, the curriculum consisted of Latin, Greek and ancient geography.

 In 1580, new pupils were reprimanded, under the penalty of £10, if they did not show good behaviour or did not listen to their Magistrates or masters.
 In 1612, the pupils, many of whom were related to the gentry in the country, rioted with pistols and hagbuts, and took over part of the school.
 The masters stopped the riot, and 21 pupils were expelled, while some were arrested.